grafana/Grafana-Alloy-for-Beginners/README.md

 Forward the metrics to the `prometheus.write.queue` component we will define next.

-`prometheus.write.queue` component can write metrics to the url of the database we specify.
+`prometheus.write.queue` component writes metrics to the url of the database we specify.

 Similar to `prometheus.remote_write` component, we use the `endpoint` block we label as "mimir".
 We set the `url` equal the address of the locally running Mimir: "http://mimir:9009/api/v1/push"